ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 ```

 Here we see 2 workers deadlocking on the first query.
-Worker `8767` is trying to claim the job by issuing the `UPDATE` query.
+Worker 8767 is trying to claim the job by issuing the `UPDATE` query.
 It locked the record *for update* by the previous select and now holds `PRIMARY` key index.
 As the `jobs_queue_reserved_at_index` index is affected by the update query it has to be locked too.

-Worker `8768` is performing the select with the *for update* locking - asking for a primary key lock.
+Worker 8768 is performing the select with the *for update* locking - asking for a primary key lock.

 There is another select query of another worker, not displayed in the listing holding the `jobs_queue_reserved_at_index` index.

 This again causes a deadlock.

+## Solutions

+In the sections below I propose few fixes to the mentioned problem.
+At first I will focus on the current queueing mechanism
+and try it improve a bit.
+Later is a new locking mechanism proposed.

-## Deadlock handling - retry
+### Deadlock handling - retry

 There is one simple workaround to handle multiple runs of the job: